Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/preface.md

 for more advanced features.
 Be sure to read the [BunyipsLib Wiki](https://bunyipslib.wiki.bubner.me/) for BunyipsLib-specific and advanced operations.

 > [!IMPORTANT]
 > This guide is written as a basic bootstrap and quickstart for a BunyipsFTC robot using BunyipsLib.
-Hence, this guide is only valid for robots that use the REV Robotics Control Hub.
+Hence, this guide is only valid for robots that use the REV Robotics Control Hub, and the extent of this guide is limited to simple TeleOp.

 This guide is ordered sequentially.
 Use the arrows on the side of the screen or the navbar on the left to progress through the quickstart.